lucasmonstrox/PyTibia/README.md

 # 🤖 BearSharp

 Due to personal commitments that demand my attention, I'm temporarily pausing the development of the bot project for Tibia.
-However, I'm happy to share that my friend has a fantastic project called BearSharp(discord https://discord.gg/rqm9E3EGBr) which offers excellent features and is continually updated.
+However, I'm happy to share that my friend has a fantastic project called BearSharp which offers excellent features and is continually updated.
 While my project is down, I encourage you to check out BearSharp's exceptional work.
 I'm sure you'll find everything you need and more there.

+Here is the BearSharp discord link: https://discord.gg/rqm9E3EGBr

 Thank you for your understanding and I continue to look forward to resuming my work as soon as possible.